logzio/jmx2logzio/README.md

 You'll find the jmx2logzio jar file in the jmx2logzio/target/ folder.

 ## Changelog
+- v1.0.9
+    - Provide an external configuration file when using as an app that connects to a Jolokia agent
 - v1.0.8
     - Hide your logz.io token, to keep you safe
     - Change logger logic for 'instance not found'